 Sugar in the Raw (Azucar Cruda), Manzanales' first commission for LNDT in 2007, was applauded by the Chicago Sun-Times as "a staggering, beautiful, accomplished new work."

 Five of Michelle's works have been recognized by the American College Dance Festival, of which two choreographies were presented at the Kennedy Center (Washington, DC), for their National Galas; Pour Me Out in 2006 and The Letting Go in 2008.

-Manzanales has also greatly enjoyed creating works for the Montclair State University, University of Houston, Rice University, San Jacinto College, Houston Metropolitan Dance Company, Cerqua Rivera Dance Company, Impetus Dance Company, Jenny's Dance Centre, and Episcopal High School, to name a few.
+Manzanales has also greatly enjoyed creating works for the Montclair State University, University of Houston, Rice University, San Jacinto College, Houston Metropolitan Dance Company (under the direction of Dorrell Martin), Cerqua Rivera Dance Company, Impetus Dance Company, Jenny's Dance Centre, and Episcopal High School, to name a few.